zerosumsum/GamePass/README.md

 ## About This Project

-GamePass is a personal project exploring play to earn mechanics on Celo blockchain.
+GamePass is a play to earn gaming platform on Celo blockchain.
 Mobile first design.
 Smart contract rewards.
 MiniPay integration.
 Multiple games.
-Built for learning and experimentation.
 Open source and available for contributions.